 It was a long, ‘eight-hour’ journey.
 We flew from Birmingham to Germany to JFK.
 This wasn’t too bad.
-The food on Lufthansa was actually really nice and I spent most of the hours learning how to play backgammon.
+Lufthansa must hold the award for the most outstanding food given to people on a plane.

 They had this tablet-like thing attached to the back of each seat.
 So I played backgammon, played battleships and watched Passengers.
 I also read a lot, so the journey there didn’t feel too long.

-Accept “special” assistance.
 The people on our plane were long gone and we were still in the queue.
-I don’t know what happened but we didn’t get to the security check until 11pm.
-I found it hard to stand and we both were exhausted.
-The special assistance would have given us priority and allowed us to skip the queue.
-But never mind.
-11pm, security check done and we were finally allowed to go and collect our luggage from the conveyer belt.
+I don’t know what happened but we didn’t get to the security check until

 Next task: Wait for our shuttle to arrive.
 We used Supershuttle and it did not occur to us to look them up on Trip Advisor first.
 We probably should have.

 When it arrived, we got in only to find it was going to stop every 5 minutes at another airport exit.
 Why they don’t collect passengers from the same exit, I have no idea.
 He then drove past our hotel 3 or 4 times, claiming he had to drop us off in the order of the list.
 I mean surely it would make sense to drop us off as you drive past?

 It was a little worrying as we had to be at the hotel before midnight.
 We got to our hotel at 11:45.